 - Other spices you might like, such as paprika, basil, nutmeg, cloves, cinnamon.
 Think aromatic spices over peppers, although a little heat won’t hurt.
 Use small amounts at first, maybe just a pinch or two at a time.
 Remember, you can always add more but you can’t take it out.

 You’ll notice my measurements are not exact.
 This just isn’t an exact science.
-This is one of those dishes you just have to taste as you go an adjust accordingly.
-I know that can be frustrating for less experienced cooks.
-But if you use your taste and your heart as well as your brain, you’ll do just fine.
+This is one of those dishes you just have to taste as you go and adjust accordingly.
+If you use your taste and your heart as well as your brain, you’ll do just fine.

 - First open the cans of beans.
 Get out your stainer or collander and a mixing bowl.
 Pour the cans into the strainer which should be over the bowl to catch the liquid.
 Normally, I don’t save the liquid from a can of beans because it’s usually yucky.
 But in this case, it might come in handy.
 Set the bowl of liquid aside and rinse the beans in the strainer under cold running water.
 Do it thoroughly.